-The Agent Settings page is used to make modifications to the agent task characteristics.
-This includes the CPU and Memory (for the AWS Fargate tasks), the VPC and Subnet(s) as well as the scaling characteristics including Scaling Threshold, Minimum # of Agents and Maximum # of Agents.
-You also get a bit of insight into your overall deployment as each region where scanning agents exist is displayed for both event and retro agents.
+The Event Agent Settings page is used to make modifications to the agent task characteristics.
+This includes the CPU, Memory and Disk Size (for the AWS Fargate tasks), the VPC and Subnet(s) as well as the scaling characteristics including Scaling Threshold, Minimum # of Agents and Maximum # of Agents.
+This is typically used to make modifications to existing running infrastructure, but this page can also be used to

-Displayed to you are any regions where either an event agent or retro agent have been deployed.
+Displayed to you are any regions where event agents have been deployed.
 The Event Agents will be one of two colors, green or orange.
 Green indicates the agents in those regions are running off the default settings.
 Whereas orange indicates the agents in those regions are running with custom characteristics.
 This may occur for many reasons, but one simple example is adapting regions for the load they see.
 US-East-1 may see the brunt of your object handling and so you tune the scaling and up the

 Max Agents, whereas your other regions see much less traffic so you turn on

 To see or manage a specific region's settings, click the pill for the desired region.
 The pill will fill-in to represent what you are looking at.
 In the image below, the

 eu-west-1 region is selected.

 This does not indicate whether the agents are running or whether any buckets in those regions are being protected.
 It does indicate that buckets in those given regions were scanned at one point and the agent has been deployed there.

 Regions with Event Agents (deployed agents as described above) represent regions that have event agent infrastructure in place.
 The